Joe Biden starts general election nearly $187 million behind Trump - The Boston Globe

 Democratic donors are already trying to fill the financial breach.
 Billionaire financier George Soros directed nearly $28 million to various Democratic super PACs and organizations in the first three months of the year.
 Michael Bloomberg, the billionaire former mayor of New York City, redirected $18 million of leftover funds from his failed 2020 campaign to the DNC.
 There are typically far stricter limits on party donations, but Bloomberg pioneered a loophole to give the vast sum as a former candidate.

 Despite the super PAC infighting, Democrats have taken solace in the swiftness of the party’s unification.
-Sen. Bernie Sanders not only offered a full-throated endorsement last week to Biden, his former rival, but also later said it would be “irresponsible” for his supporters to not line up behind the former vice president.
-Former President Barack Obama followed with his own formal backing, as did Sen. Elizabeth Warren.
+Senator Bernie Sanders of Vermont not only offered a full-throated endorsement last week to Biden, his former rival, but also later said it would be “irresponsible” for his supporters to not line up behind the former vice president.
+Former president Barack Obama followed with his own formal backing, as did Senator Elizabeth Warren of Massachusetts.
 Those two endorsements sparked more than $5 million in donations over two days, Biden told donors, one of his strongest stretches of the campaign.

 “Time is a much more precious resource than money, and he just had a lot of time handed over to him,” said Robby Mook, who served as Clinton’s campaign manager, noting that Sanders formally endorsed Biden three months earlier than he lined up behind Clinton in 2016.